Mathematical Sciences Major (B.S.)

 The Department of Mathematical Sciences offers an honors program in Mathematics and Statistics for the talented student.
 To be admitted into the program, an entering freshman must score at least 29 on the Math ACT, and have a high-school GPA of 3.50, although exceptions may be made by the freshman’s advisor, based upon an interview at the time of initial registration.

 Currently enrolled students may be admitted into the Honors Program upon an interview with the Departmental Honors Director.
-The basic requirements will be a cumulative grade point average of at least 3.5 in their MATH courses, an inclusive GPA of at least 3.25, and timely progress toward a degree.
+The basic requirements will be a 3.5 GPA on all MATH courses, an overall GPA of 3.25, and timely progress toward a degree.
 Such students may be admitted into MATH 1421 , MATH 2421 , or MATH 2422 .
 Upon completion of the entry course with a grade of at least B, such students will retroactively receive credit for any previous course(s) in the Honors Sequence.
 A student may not enroll in MATH 3402 without having previously completed MATH 2422 .

 The successful candidate will complete the Major Core as listed about under item C, and complete one of the Areas of Concentration listed above, with the following exceptions and additions: